-Kevin Bennardo joined the Carolina Law faculty in 2016.
-At UNC Law, Bennardo teaches courses in Research, Reasoning, Writing, and Advocacy.
+Kevin Bennardo joined the UNC School of Law faculty in 2016.
+At Carolina Law, he teaches Trusts & Estates and courses in the Research, Reasoning, Writing, and Advocacy program.
 Bennardo is also the author of over twenty-five published articles in legal academic journals.
 His scholarship has been cited by federal courts of appeals, state supreme courts, and lower courts.

 In 2017, the President of Palau appointed Bennardo to be one of five Non-Resident Associate Justices of the Supreme Court of the Republic of Palau.
 In this role, Justice Bennardo hears cases on the country’s appellate court of last resort on an as-needed basis.

 Before entering academia, Bennardo worked as a staff attorney for the U.S. Court of Appeals for the Fourth Circuit, as court counsel to the Supreme Court of the Republic of Palau, and as a law clerk to the Honorable Milton I. Shadur of the U.S. District Court for the Northern District of Illinois.
 He also practiced intellectual property litigation with the firm of Sidley Austin LLP in Chicago.
-Bennardo is a graduate of The Ohio State University Michael E. Moritz College of Law where he served as executive editor of the Ohio State Journal of Criminal Law.
+Bennardo is a graduate of The Ohio State University Michael E. Moritz College of Law.

 - J.D. (summa cum laude), Ohio State University (2007)